-The following Management Discussion and Analysis ("MD&A") has been prepared by management as of August 26, 2020, should be read in conjunction with the unaudited interim consolidated financial statements and related notes of the Company for the three month period ended June 30, 2020, and the audited consolidated financial statements of the Company together with the related notes thereto for the year ended March 31, 2020.
+The following Management Discussion and Analysis ("MD&A") has been prepared by management as of July 28, 2022, should be read in conjunction with the audited consolidated financial statements of the Company together with the related notes thereto for the year ended March 31, 2022.
 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All amounts are stated in Canadian dollars unless otherwise indicated.

 Statements in this MD&A that are forward-looking statements (see "Forward Looking Statements") are subject to various risks and uncertainties concerning the specific factors disclosed under the heading "Risk and Uncertainties".
 Such information contained herein represents management's best judgment as of the date hereof based on information currently available.
-The Company does not assume the obligation to update or revise any forward-looking statement, whether as a result of new information, future events or any other reason.
+The Company does not assume the obligation to update or revise any forward-looking statement, whether because of new information, future events, or any other reason.